Introduction of the Final Draft Series [Final Draft Part 0]

 Authorpreneur, Editor, and Publisher

-The good news is you have the choice.
+The good news is you have the choice in publishing.
 We are the first generation of writers who can choose not to seek a traditional publisher, and that alone gives you the power to make the most out of your book .

 The choice to go indie or get an agent is a personal one, and it really is different for every book.
 There are many traditional authors who have recently found self-publishing is a great way to get short stories, novellas, or even some novels out there to their audience much quicker than traditional.
 And there are just as many indie authors who have decided to submit their books traditionally.